+A3.
 Environment and Natural Resources

-The Group continue its efforts to enhance the efficiency of resource utilization in all aspects of its operations by regular maintenance of machinery and tools, adopting green practices in offices, strengthening employee's education as well as introducing advanced technologies.
+The Group continues its efforts to enhance the efficiency of resource utilisation in all aspects of its operations by conducting regular maintenance of machinery and tools, adopting green practices in offices, strengthening employees' education as well as introducing advanced technologies.
+The Group strives to achieve the goal of sustainable development by integrating the concept of environmental and natural resources protection into its internal management procedures and daily operating activities with the formulation of relevant environmental policies.